 Explain your choices.
 Activities and Research

-, part of Amalia’s story focuses on her connection and relationship with her family and the people that matter the most to her.
-Think about your own special relationships.
+, part of Margie's and Lupe’s stories focus on their connection and relationship with each other and their need to come together as a family.
+Consider your most special relationships.
 What makes these individuals so important?
 Compose a personal journal entry where you share your thoughts, and be sure to answer the following questions:

 • Who are the individuals who mean the most to you?

 • Why are these particular relationships so special?

 • What’s the greatest sacrifice you’ve made for the people you love?